know what to do about the flu

 Flu viruses are constantly changing, so the vaccine is reviewed each year and updated as needed based on which influenza viruses are making people sick, how much those viruses are spreading, and how well last season’s vaccine protects against those viruses.

 How well the flu vaccine works varies from season to season.
-Each flu season, the Centers for Disease Control & Prevention studies how well the flu vaccine protects against flu illness.
-More information about flu vaccine effectiveness
+Each flu season, CDC studies how well the flu vaccine protects against flu illness.

 In June, 2016, the CDC’s Advisory Committee on Immunization Practices (ACIP) voted in favor of an interim recommendation that the nasal spray flu vaccine should not be used during the 2016-2017 flu season.
+The recommendation to not use the nasal spray flu vaccine (LAIV) was renewed for the 2017-2018 season.
+Only injectable flu shots are recommended for use again this season.
 The ACIP decision follows data showing poor or relatively lower effectiveness of the nasal spray vaccine from 2013 through 2016.ACIP continues to recommend annual flu vaccination for everyone 6 months and older.